 Until it sparked major controversy earlier this year, “Disruptive Mood Dysregulation Disorder” was known as “Temper Dysregulation Disorder” (TDD).
-Its initial criterion, “severe recurrent temper outbursts in response to common stressors,” targeting children between the ages of 6 and 10, led to a debate on BBC Radio 4 that generated international coverage, making the pages of (among others) the Guardian, the Independent, the Daily Telegraph, the Daily Mail, the Financial Times, Irish Health, the French Tribune, the Times of India, Top News New Zealand, the Toronto Sun, Reuters, Healthcare Global, ABC News, the Chicago Tribune, and the New York Daily News.
+Its initial criterion, “severe recurrent temper outbursts in response to common stressors,” targeting children between the ages of 6 and 10, led to a debate on BBC Radio 4 that generated international coverage, making the pages of (among others) the Guardian, the Independent, the Daily Telegraph, the Daily Mail, the Financial Times, Irish Health, the French Tribune, the Times of India, Top News New Zealand, the Toronto Sun, Reuters, ABC News, and the New York Daily News.
 Just as “a lot of people suffer,” Peter Kinderman, Professor of Clinical Psychology at the University of Liverpool, warned in the debate, “it’s also important that people don't get help they don't need”—especially, he added, considering the “very powerful psychiatric drugs” that are often prescribed after diagnosis.

 Cut to yesterday’s press announcement of the DSM-5 criteria.
 The approval of “Disruptive Mood Dysregulation Disorder,” the APA declared, to all intents and purposes resurrecting under a new name its earlier proposal for TDD, “is intended to address concerns about potential over-diagnosis and overtreatment of bipolar disorder in children.”